hardijabar0/game/README.md

 If the music commands do not work then it is because FFMPEG was not installed.
 You can find many videos on Youtube showing how to install FFMPEG.
-Here is one for [Windows](https://www.youtube.com/watch?v=qjtmgCb8NcE) or you can try type this in the terminal for Linux " npm i ffmpeg "
+Here is one for [Windows](https://www.youtube.com/watch?v=qjtmgCb8NcE) or you can try type this in the terminal for Linux and maybe Windows " npm i ffmpeg "
 # API Keys (optional)
 * The bot needs an Osu api key so get one and go into the "/commands/utility/" folder and find osu.js.
 * Once in the osu.js file you should see text telling you where to paste your api key.